Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Inflation in the canonical framework

 In the limit $M\gg m_p$, the potential asymptotes to a monomial power law form $V(\phi) \propto \phi^n$, the predictions of which are strongly disfavoured by observations.
 In the opposite limit, namely $M\ll m_p$, the potential is plateau-like, $V(\phi) \longrightarrow V_0$, whose predictions satisfy the CMB data very well.
-Figure \ref{fig:inf_ns_r_KKLT} shows the $r$ vs $\ns$ plot for KKLT potential (\ref{eq:pot_KKLT}) for three different values of $n$ (the thinner and thicker curves correspond to $N_* = 50,\, 60$ respectively).
-From this figure, it is easy to infer that KKLT predictions cover a large portion of the observationally allowed region of $\lbrace \ns,r \rbrace$, as highlighted in \cite{Kallosh_Linde_CMB_targets1,Kallosh_Linde_CMB_targets2}.
+Figure \ref{fig:inf_ns_r_KKLT} shows the $r$ versus $\ns$ plot for KKLT potential (\ref{eq:pot_KKLT}) for three different values of $n$ (the thinner and thicker curves correspond to $N_* = 50,\, 60$ respectively).
+From this figure, it is easy to infer that the predictions of KKLT potential (\ref{eq:pot_KKLT}) for $\lbrace \ns, r \rbrace$ do not reach a common attractor regime for different values of $n$ (in contrast to those of the T-model and E-model), rather they cover a large horizontal portion of the observationally allowed region of $\ns$, as highlighted in \cite{Kallosh:2019hzo,Kallosh:2021mnu}.

 \end{enumerate}